Overview - UW ART

 The UW–Madison Art Department is a national leader in the cultivation and production of creative expression and the visual arts.
 Our undergraduate and graduate degree programs set the practical, critical-thinking and collaborative foundation for students to excel in any area of artistic focus: painting, printmaking, graphic design, sculpture, ceramics, metalsmithing, glass, furniture-making, papermaking, photography, digital media, video, performance and more.

-For more than a century, we’ve set the standard for arts learning: we established the first glass-blowing lab in the country, our printmaking programs are consistently ranked the best in the country, our art metals program is ranked among the top three, and we’re home to internationally acclaimed faculty members and visiting artists.
+For more than a century, we’ve set the standard for arts learning: we established the first glass-blowing lab in the country, our printmaking programs are consistently ranked the best in the country, and we’re home to internationally acclaimed faculty members and visiting artists.
 Many icons in the industry have been inspired in these very halls – from designer Iris Apfel, to glass sculptor Dale Chihuly, to performer Linda Montano.

 Degree Offerings